AllgeierSchweiz/azure-openai-lab/README.md

 - **2-azure-openai-rag-ingredients-recipes-v2.ipynb**

-* Use RAG to augment LLM queries with additional information contained in Recipes csv.
+* Use RAG to augment LLM queries with additional information contained in Recipes csv using LangChain.
 * Based off of recipes table, create embeddings and feed them into a Vector Database (ChromaDB).
+* Send query using traditional gpt3 model and later on to fine-tuned model.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>